 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Inogen Alliance's carbon emissions data for 2023 indicates a total of approximately 30,540 kg CO2e, all of which falls under Scope 3 emissions.
-This figure remains consistent with the 2022 emissions data, which also reported about 30,540 kg CO2e in Scope 3 emissions, with significant contributions from business travel (approximately 16,186.2 kg CO2e) and purchased goods and services (approximately 14,353.8 kg CO2e).
+Inogen Alliance, headquartered in the US, reported a total carbon emissions figure of approximately 30,540 kg CO2e for the year 2023, all of which falls under Scope 3 emissions.
+This figure remains consistent with the 2022 emissions data, which also recorded approximately 30,540 kg CO2e in Scope 3 emissions, with significant contributions from business travel (about 16,186.2 kg CO2e) and purchased goods and services (approximately 14,353.8 kg CO2e).
 Inogen Alliance is committed to reducing greenhouse gas emissions in alignment with broader industry standards.
-The European Commission has established a target to reduce emissions by at least 55% by 2030 compared to 1990 levels, which Inogen Alliance is expected to support through its initiatives.
-However, specific reduction targets from the Science Based Targets initiative (SBTi) have not been disclosed.
-The emissions data is not cascaded from any parent organisation, and all figures are reported directly from Inogen Alliance.
-The organisation's focus on Scope 3 emissions highlights its commitment to addressing indirect emissions associated with its value chain, which is a critical aspect of comprehensive climate action.
+The European Commission has established a target to reduce emissions by at least 55% by 2030 compared to 1990 levels, which Inogen Alliance is expected to support through its operational practices.
+However, specific reduction targets or initiatives from Inogen Alliance itself have not been disclosed.
+The emissions data reported by Inogen Alliance is not cascaded from a parent company, indicating that the figures are independently sourced.
+The organisation has not reported any Scope 1 or Scope 2 emissions data, focusing solely on its Scope 3 emissions profile.

 Access structured emissions data, company-specific emission factors, and source documents